Logo

 The subjunctive is not a tense; rather, it is a mood.
 Tense refers when an action takes place (past, present, future), while mood merely reflects how the speaker feels about the action.
 The subjunctive mood is rarely used in English, but it is widely used in Spanish.

 Use this verb quizzer to practice conjugating verbs in the present subjunctive.
-To learn when to use the subjunctive, please refer to the appropriate exercises in the Grammar Tutorial.
+To learn when to use the subjunctive, please refer to the appropriate exercises in the Grammar Tutorial, starting with Subjunctive Part I.

 For most verbs, the present subjunctive is formed by following these three steps: